Spirit Halloween

-Spirit Halloween, LLC is an American seasonal retailer that supplies Halloween decorations, costumes, props and accessories.
-It is the USA's largest Halloween retailer.
+Spirit Halloween Superstores, LLC is an American seasonal retailer that supplies Halloween decorations, costumes, props and accessories.
+It is the United States' largest Halloween retailer.
 It is currently owned by Spencer Gifts.
-It was founded in 1983 and began in the Castro Valley Mall in San Francisco, California, and has headquarters in Egg Harbor Township, New Jersey.
+It was founded in 1983 and began in the Castro Valley "Village Shopping Center" in the San Francisco East Bay Area, California, and has headquarters in Egg Harbor Township, New Jersey.
 In 1999, the store had 60 seasonal locations.
-Today, the pop-up retailer opens over a thousand locations across the United States and Canada each October.
+By 2020, the number of stores had grown to over 1,400 locations.

 Business operations

-During the Halloween season, Spirit operates over 1,400 store locations in North America.
+During the Halloween season, Spirit operates over 1,600 store locations in North America.
 The Spirit Halloween website is open year-round, offering its in-store products online.
-The store carries decor manufactured by Tekky Design, Gemmy, Yu Jun, Seasonal Visions International, Crazy Create, NewRaySun, PartyTime Costume, Seasons USA, Morbid Enterprises, Pan Asian Creations and more.
+The store carries decor manufactured by Gemmy, Tekky Design, Yu Jun, Seasonal Visions International, Crazy Create, NewRaySun, PartyTime Costume, Seasons USA, Pan Asian Creations and more.
 Many decorations are exclusive to Spirit.

 In early summer Spirit Halloween typically puts out teaser videos on social media and YouTube to create excitement for new items.
 A few days later the videos are followed by another one officially revealing and announcing the item.

 The retailer makes use of vacant retail space.
 The stores typically operate for 60 to 90 days, opening sometime in early to mid-August and usually closing two or three days after Halloween.